Alcoholism Treatment Programs for Women

 - Group Therapy – Support groups, such as Alcoholics Anonymous or SMART Recovery provide the help addicts need to recover in a safe, non-judging environment.

-- Behavioral Therapy – Proven to be the most effective treatment option for addicts, behavioral therapy can help patients learn how to take control over their addiction and urges.
+- Behavioral Therapy – Proven to be the most effective treatment option for addicts, behavioral therapy can help patients learn how to take control of their addiction and urges.

-What Are the Health Risks of Long-Term, Heavy Use of Alcohol?
+What Are the Health Risks of Long-Term, Heavy Use of Alcohol in Women?

 Because alcohol is legal, most people are unable to comprehend the effects this substance can have on their minds and bodies.
 Excessive alcohol consumption can affect internal organs and cause severe health problems: